-The fellowship will support modeling work that simulates the dynamics of nutrients such as nitrogen and phosphorus in Jordan Lake near Apex, North Carolina.
-Borah plans to use the models as forecasting tools to understand how these nutrient concentrations will vary in the future, especially under the changing climate.
-Computing and Systems Lucas Ford Ph.D. candidate Lucas Ford, advised by Dr. Sankar Arumugam, was one of five students from across the nation awarded the New AWARDS & HONORS Frontiers Initiative Fellowship.
+Lucas Ford models as forecasting tools to understand how these nutrient concentrations will vary in the future, especially under the changing climate.
+Computing and Systems Ph.D. candidate Lucas Ford, advised by Dr. Sankar Arumugam, was one of five students from across the nation awarded the New Frontiers Initiative Fellowship.
 The award is made available as part of a joint initiative between the National Center for Supercomputing Applications, the National Geospatial Intelligence Agency and the National Science Foundation.
 The fellowship allows Ford an allocation of up to 100,000 node hours on the Blue Waters Supercomputer at the National Center for Supercomputing Applications to support his research, which focuses on improving water and energy systems and studying potential climate impacts.